-In addition to their specialized focus on treating patients, our physicians are involved in research that is changing the way neuroradiology procedures are performed across the nation.
+Each of our clinicians has a specialized area of expertise within the field of pediatric neuroradiology, and provides consultations for challenging cases within their subspecialty.
+In addition to their specialized clinical focus, our neuroradiologists are involved in research within their respective areas that is changing the way neuroradiology procedures are performed and interpreted across the nation.